 Robinson Residence Dining Room, Orangeburg, SC by Allison L. Williams Hill

-There are great videos that show how to fold blankets into accent pillows.Handmade or specially designed throws make attractive accents on couches and beds.
+There are videos that show how to fold blankets into accent pillows.Handmade or specially designed throws make attractive accents on couches and beds.
 It is another way of storing them in plain sight for access for people with disabilities.
-In Caregiving and Housekeeping, I suggest decentralizing products to reduce the time spent retrieving cleaners from a central storage space.
+In Caregiving and Housekeeping, I suggest decentralizing products to reduce the time spent retrieving cleaners or other products from a central storage space.
 The throws are conveniently placed on the couch or bed, allowing a caregiver to pick them up and place them on the care receiver.

 Energy–generating crystal matrices are beautiful to look at.
 Visually challenged people will nonetheless

-benefit from the energy emitted from the grid.
-We do not have to see everything.
-It benefits us to know how
+benefit from the energy emitted from the grids.
+We do not have to see everything and they do not have to be displayed.
+However, it benefits us to know how energy works and its effects.

 Crystals are Nature's sculpted pieces.
 Geode stones, single or multiple crystal clusters, can stand alone or